straup/privatesquare/README.md

 privatesquare can now be told to send `i want to go there` check-ins to a user's [Little Printer](http://bergcloud.com/littleprinter/).
-To enable the feature make sure the following flags are set in your `config.php` file:
+To enable the feature make sure the following flags are set in your `config.php` file.

 	$GLOBALS['cfg']['enable_feature_bergcloud_users'] = 1;
 	$GLOBALS['cfg']['enable_feature_bergcloud_littleprinter'] = 1;